UCLComputerScience/cs_incoming/README.md

 # The power of visualising data
 This Jupyter notebook provides a self-study introduction to visualising data.
 It has been created for the induction programme for new undergraduate computer science students at UCL.
-Its purpose is to give you some insight into one of the many ways that the skills you will learn on your undergraduate course can be used in 'real life'.
+Its purpose is to give you some insight into one of the many ways that the skills you will learn on your undergraduate course can be used in 'real' life.

 ## Getting started
 The notebook is hosted on the Microsoft Azure cloud service at: